hanabi/hanabi.github.io/README.md

   * Green means play slot 2.
   * Yellow means play slot 3.
   * Red means play slot 4.
-  * Purple means play slot 5 (in 2 and 3 player games).
+  * Purple means play slot 5 (in 2 and 3-player games).
-  * Purple means play slot 1 AND the next person plays their *Finesse Position* card (in 4 and 5 player games).
+  * Purple means play slot 1 AND the next person plays their *Finesse Position* card (in 4 and 5-player games).
   * Orange means chop move.
 * All color clues have to be treated as potential *Delayed Play Clues*, *Prompts*, and *Reverse Finesses*.